tjohns-thunder/springpetclinic-io/readme.md

 [![Integration status](https://app.rollout.io/badges/6711f17bfdb374b67bc66e22)](https://app.rollout.io/app/66fe9bb334863653de479a9b/settings/info)

 This repository is a YAML represnetation for Rollout configuration, it is connected (see badge for status) to Rollout service via [Rollout's github app](https://github.com/apps/rollout-io)
 Configuration as code allows the entire configuration of Rollout's state to be stored as source code.
 It integrates Rollout's UI with engineering existing environment.
-This approach brings a lot of benefits.
+This approach brings a lot of benefits!

 # What is Rollout